lfost42/BrailleOrder/README.md

 ## WALKTHROUGH

 Minimal Viable Product:
-- Consumes BrailleSymbolsAPI for access to the special symbols database - https://github.com/lfost42/BrailleSymbols
+- [BrailleSymbolsAPI](https://github.com/lfost42/BrailleSymbols) allows admins to maintain the special symbols database and users to query it.
-- Consumes FosterPi API to allow authenticated admins to perform CRUD operations on the Special Symbols database.
+- IssueTrackingAPI allows users to report errors/discrepancies in the database or suggest app changes.

 Other Planned Features:
 - Ability to search for symbols.